E17

 Safety First: Unplug the ice maker and shut off water immediately if a leak is suspected.

 • Inspect base pan: Remove the lower front or rear panel and look for standing water in the base.
-Sponge out all water.
+Sponge out all standing water.

 Advertisements